brunosj/georg-lewark/src/lib/data/projects/the-greatest-sin.md

   import Link from '$lib/components/Link/Link.svelte';
 </script>

-The voices of four black queer men.
-As individual as their life stories are, they are united by growing up in a conservative and religious home.
+"The Greatest Sin“ portrays four Black queer men in Berlin and their shared experience of growing up in a conservative Christian home.
+Confronting the ecclesiastical conventions as the root cause of their suffering, they begin a journey of acceptance and self-love.

 ### Awards & Festivals